awinogradov/sharps/README.md

 ## Customize

-Grid very simple for customize.
-You can configure everything.
-Ex: base grid width, columns count, media queries, paddings and more.
+Grid very simple for customize columns count and media queries.
 To do this you need create block `variables` on one of levels in your project and override any variable in it.
 So, list of variables you can watch [here](https://github.com/verybigman/bem-grid/blob/master/common.blocks/variables/variables.styl).